Falls prevention

 Individual assessments of gait to improve balance and stability

-Using wireless sensors, Gaitsmart records an individual’s movements over 10 to 15 steps.
-In minutes, the system compares the readings to ‘healthy’ gait profiles and produces a report suggesting six exercises that can address strength, stability or balance issues.
+Using wireless sensors, GaitSmart records an individual’s movements over 10 to 15 steps.
+In minutes, the system compares the readings to ‘healthy’ gait profiles and produces a report suggesting interventions and exercises that can address strength, stability or balance issues.

 The test takes 10 minutes, can be carried out virtually anywhere, and is suitable for people using walking aids.
-Repeating the tests over a period of time can monitor changes in gait and effectiveness of treatment.
-One of the Gaitsmart pilot sites is at a care home.
-Residents in Discharge to Assess beds will be offered assessment.
-The assessment will be completed by care home staff following training.
+Repeating the tests over a period of time gives the opportunity to monitor progress and modify the exercise plan if needed.

 Research looks for clues to stop people falling